Saturday, April 26, 2008

 Right there, behind The Andy Griffith Show Rerun Watchers Club was a copy of my favorite parade balloon ever.
 What a surprise!
 Not plane nor bird nor even frog.
 It was none other than Underdog!

-When the a bad weather forecast caused the rescheduling of the parade to last night, it pushed the event into the May television sweeps period.
+When a bad weather forecast caused the rescheduling of the parade to last night, it pushed the event into the May television sweeps period.
 WVLT couldn't clear the inventory to broadcast the parade.
 They aired their regularly scheduled programming instead.
 Only Dino Cartwright, the station's promotion director, was there to announce the parade entries as they passed the reviewing stand.
 The April 11th parade was supposed to last an hour.
 Tonight's event was over in half that time.
 I suspect that several groups couldn't make it on the new date.
 The News Sentinel says that only four of the ten originally scheduled bands showed up.

 Across the street from where I was, Brittany Bailey from WBIR was operating her own small camera.
 I guess her report on the parade is an example of the "one-man band" or "backpack journalism" we've been hearing about.